 September 24, 2015

-The Cook County Health & Hospitals System (CCHHS) has launched a new pilot program to connect food-insecure patients- those who lack consistent access to enough food or healthy food- with fresh produce through a partnership with the Greater Chicago Food Depository.
+The Cook County Health (CCH) has launched a new pilot program to connect food-insecure patients- those who lack consistent access to enough food or healthy food- with fresh produce through a partnership with the Greater Chicago Food Depository.

 “People need reliable access to food in order to live healthy and productive lives,” said Cook County Board President Toni Preckwinkle.
 “Through this collaboration, we can better identify residents in need and connect them with affordable sources of food.”

-The pilot is part of an ongoing effort to address issues of food insecurity among CCHHS patients and expands the health system’s partnership with the Food Depository.
+The pilot is part of an ongoing effort to address issues of food insecurity among CCH patients and expands the health system’s partnership with the Food Depository.

 “Nearly one in six of our neighbors in Cook County struggles to access the food they need for a healthy life,” said Kate Maehr, Executive Director and CEO for the Food Depository.
-“This pilot program is an exciting next step in our partnership with Cook County Health & Hospitals System.
+“This pilot program is an exciting next step in our partnership with Cook County Health.
 Together, we can improve the health of our community through greater access to nutritious food.”

 The Food Depository’s FRESH truck is a walk-through refrigerated vehicle lined with shelves of fresh produce.
 Recipients with vouchers select fruits and vegetables to take home at no cost.
 Individuals from 76 households received fresh cabbage, tomatoes, cauliflower, limes, avocados, pears, and more when the FRESH truck made its first visit to Logan Square Health Center on Tuesday, September 22.